 - Training classes are offered by Gary Torborg on both Filemaker and Microsoft Access

 Most of our digital and online media support is provided through the SMU STAR Program.
-This program uses trained students to assist faculty and staff to develop CD-ROMs, DVDs, PowerPoint presentations, web pages, and many other types of computer-based instructional material.
-For over ten years the SMU STAR Program has helped faculty on hundreds of projects.
-You can request a help with a project by going to http://stars.smu.edu.
+This program uses trained students to assist faculty and staff to develop DVDs, PowerPoint presentations, videos, web pages, and many other types of computer-based instructional material.
+For over 15 years the SMU STAR Program has helped faculty on hundreds of projects.
+You can request a help with a project by going to help.smu.edu.

 Faculty and staff are encouraged to contact us for help with:

 - Digitizing slides and graphics for a course